A Beginner’s Guide To The Best Inflatable Fishing Kayak On The Market

 Why We Chose It

 Aquaglide came in clutch with a two-person inflatable fishing kayak.
-The Chinook 120 has room for two adults and a small child or four-legged family member.
+The Aquaglide Chinook 120 is the perfect family kayak because it has room for two adults and a small child or a four-legged family member.

 The Aquaglide Chinook 120 is an excellent investment in quality outdoor family time.
-It’s large enough for two paddlers to fish from but handles well enough for one person to use.
+It’s large enough for two paddlers to occasionally fish from and handles well enough for one person to use.

 Specs